-Lisa writes: It is the beginning of the end.
-As the cool autumn air descends, Mary Dell and I stand on the sideline for one final season, watching our seniors take to the fields with their respective high school soccer teams.
+It is the beginning of the end.
+As we stand on the sideline for one final season, watching our high school seniors walk onto the field with their teams, it is a moment to reflect on some of the amazing people we have met.
 We are breathing in memories from the days when their little legs were so small that their soccer shorts and socks had barely a gap between them.
 We also recall the final inning home run in third grade and the game-winning touchdown in high school, both straight out of a feel good movie.
 There were spine-tingling buzzer beaters and heart breaking losses.
 There were seasons spent mostly on the bench and seasons spent in starring roles.
 We remember it all.

 As we move from the sidelines of our kids’ games to the sidelines of their lives, still watching, still cheering, but at a distance, it all comes rushing back.
 We remember terrifying trips to the ER for x-rays or stitches, clutching a child in our arms and wondering, if only for a minute, whether competitive sports really were such a good idea.
 There were tears to be wiped, tears of disappointment, frustration, anger or confusion.
 But, these tears reminded us why our kids play on teams and how many of life’s lessons can be learned on the playing field.
 And there was joy, pure exultant joy, the cup-overflowing happiness that comes to a child who has worked and practiced and, with a bit of luck, finds the success they pursued.

 We have cheered and consoled.
 We have offered first aid and Gatorade.
 But we have never stood alone.
 At our sides stood some of the most wonderful parents we ever hope to meet.
 Some of these parents were our closest friends, others we might never have crossed paths with and count ourselves lucky that we were able to share a bleacher.

 In the spirit of offering our thanks, will be eternally grateful to: